 Leveling & Stabilizing

 Leveling is one of the most important steps when setting up camp.
-An unlevel camper causes problems with the refrigerator, slide-out, sleep comfort, and plumbing.
+An unlevel camper causes problems with the refrigerator, sleep comfort, and plumbing.

 Tools you need